smb-celldevbio/smb-celldevbio.github.io/initiatives.md

 layout: page
 title: Subgroup Initiatives
 ---
-## Interviewing 101 webinar

-We are excited to offer a two-part job preparation series for job applicants seeking academic and industry jobs.
-To help candidates with this process, we will be hosting an Interviewing 101 webinar, as well as the opportunity to practice interviewing through mock interviews.
-Whether you are applying for postdoctoral positions, tenure-track positions, or jobs in industry, we hope to prepare applicants on what the interviewing process is like and help them hone their interview skills.

-To sign up for this webinar, please fill out the form [here](https://forms.gle/DNAvdh8JKnMCN4n67) by **October 1, 2025**.

 ## SMB Annual Meeting 2025: Flexible support grants

+Ciao.
 We are inviting applications from students (undergraduate or graduate) and postdoctoral fellows for a few travel or care grants to attend the 2025 [SMB Annual Meeting](https://2025.smb.org/).
 We anticipate awards will be around $250.
 You do not need to be a SMB or CDEV member to receive this award!

 **Applications are due April 15, 2025.**
 Application Form [here](https://forms.gle/ij3SArY1ZpbyX88Z6).